Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Getting Fresh Water While Cruising on Your Sailboat

-UPDATE 2/3/2017: I’ve been fielding quite a few questions about what I ended up doing.
+UPDATE 2/3/2017: I’ve been fielding quite a few questions about which watermaker I ended up with.
 I did get the Katadyn 40E, and finally published some thoughts I wrote down while using it.
 Read them here.

 I tried making a rain catcher.
 This was an epic failure, probably because I made it in a hurry with only materials I had readily available on my boat.
 Still, it didn’t rain enough to keep up with my 1-2 gallon per day consumption.

-Last option – the expensive one – a reverse osmosis marine desalination system.
+My last option – the expensive one – was a reverse osmosis marine desalination system.

 Boat Desalination Systems

 Watermakers work through a process called reverse osmosis.

 A pump forces salt water through a membrane at very high pressure.
 The high pressure and permeability of the membrane allow only the pure H2O to pass through, but 99% of salt, dirt, viruses, bacteria, etc. are left behind.

 The process is not very efficient; about 90% of the saltwater taken in by the watermaker is wasted and discharged back overboard.

 A few different methods create the high pressure needed to pass water through the membrane.